OpenEnergyDashboard/DesignDocs/unitVaryTime/conversionsVaryTime.md

 Overall conversions discusses a link between this and individual conversions.
 To support this, the database needs a second table conversion_segments to associate all conversion regions with a foreign key to the conversion table for which it applies.
 Thus, there will a row for for each conversion segment and the conversion id for which it applies.
 The number of rows with the same conversion id will be the number of conversions in that overall conversion.
 Each row will have the needed info for a conversion.
 Also, the (overall) conversion table will no longer have a slope and intercept as these are in the associated conversions.
 A migration will be needed to convert an existing conversion into a new one with only one associated conversion with the current slope/intercept that goes from -inf to inf.

 See the sections on patterns for day and week for items.
 The database needs tables to support these.

+See section on Cik for the new table needed to do those implementation steps.

 ## UI for time-varying conversions